Information

 Colour SCSS variable Hex code

-The colours in the palette are designed to be used in the specified order.
-This maintains a high level of contrast between each colour and creates a consistent look across many types of data visualisations.
+Use additional colours from the palette for additional categories, in the order specified in the palette.
+This maintains a high level of contrast between each colour.
+It also creates a consistent look across many types of data visualisations.

 Figure 1: Office coffee consumption 2020-2023, litres per day